-Command Purpose neighbor {ip-address X:X::X:X } route-map route-map-name {in out} Apply route-map on incoming or outcoming routes.
+Command Purpose neighbor {ip-address peer-group-name} route-map route-map-name {in out} Apply route-map on incoming or outcoming routes.

 For examples of using route-map to filter and modify the route update, please refer to "Examples of BGP route-map".